Strictly commutative complex orientation theory: The filtration of connective -theory

 \section{The filtration of connective $K$-theory}

-In this section, we will give short background on the results that we require from \cite[3.8,9.5,9.7,11.3]{arone-lesh-filtered}.
+In this section, we will give short background on the results that we require from \cite[3.9, 8.3, 9.4, 9.6, 11.3]{arone-lesh-filtered}.

-\begin{prop} There exists a sequence of maps of $E_\infty$-spaces
+\begin{prop} There exists a sequence of maps of $E_\infty$ spaces

-with the following properties. \begin{enumerate} \item The space $B_\infty = \hocolim B_m$ is equivalent to the discrete $E_\infty$-space $\mb N$, and the induced maps $\pi_0 B_m \to \mb N$ are isomorphisms. \item The space $B_0$ is the nerve $\coprod BU(n)$ of a skeleton of the category of finite-dimensional vector spaces and isomorphisms, with the $E_\infty$ structure induced by direct sum. \item Let $\mb P$ denote the free $E_\infty$-space functor.
-For each $m > 0$, there is a homotopy pushout diagram of $E_\infty$-spaces
+with the following properties. \begin{enumerate} \item The space $B_\infty = \hocolim B_m$ is equivalent to the discrete $E_\infty$ space $\mb N$, and the induced maps $\pi_0 B_m \to \mb N$ are isomorphisms. \item The space $B_0$ is the nerve $\coprod BU(n)$ of a skeleton of the category of finite-dimensional vector spaces and isomorphisms, with the $E_\infty$ structure induced by direct sum. \item Let $\mb P$ denote the functor taking a space $X$ to the free $E_\infty$ space on $X$ \cite[3.5]{may-loopspaces}, with the homotopy type